 Click on Ok, to go to the next window.

 In the above we can choose the changes, we can Accept or Reject changes.
 In case if we want to accept all or reject all we can do this as well.

 - Track Change comments are different and regular comments are different.

 - Always select the range of cells to be tracked which affects the result area.

-- Protect the workbook before you share with anybody.
+- Protect the workbook in excel before you share it with anybody.

 This has been a guide to Share an Excel workbook.
 Here we discuss how to share an excel workbook and track changes in it with complete accountability on the workbook.
 You may learn more about excel from the following articles –